Virtual Real Estate Investor's Toolbox

 Getting Comfortable with Remote Investing

 From what I had seen in the corporate world, it was pretty much assumed that this kind of business model wasn't a possibility (side note: I've noticed that when most people haven't done a thing, it's easiest to throw a great big “CAN'T” in front of it).
-As a result, I didn't start thinking outside the box until I had to… and boy was I surprised at what I found.
+As a result, I didn't start thinking outside the box until I had to… and I was surprised at what I found.

-Now to be fair, some of this bias is understandable.
+Now, some of this bias is understandable.

 Most of us would NEVER feel comfortable buying a car, a house, or any other major tangible asset without getting a good feel for what we're actually getting… but what if you could get all of the critical decision-making criteria without leaving the comfort of home?
-If you could eliminate 90% of your questions on the front end, would that be enough information for you to move forward?
+If you could eliminate 90% of your questions on the front end, would that be enough information to move forward?

 Working With Vacant Land